fahim-arshad/Dress-Detection-using-Faster-RCNN-with-Inception-Resnet-V2/README.md

 For this step create a folder directly in C drive and name it *“tensorflow1”*.
 This directory will include all the code form the github repository, the Tensorflow Object Detection API, the images from the dataset, configuration files and everything else needed for the object detection classifier.
 Download the full [Tensorflow Object Detection repository](https://github.com/tensorflow/models) extract the “model-master” folder directly into *“C:\tensorflow1”* directory you created in the previous step.
 Rename the *“model-master”* to *“models”*.

 **IMP: The Tensorflow Object Detection repository in continually updated by its developers so this table is given that shows which Object detection repository is suited with which Tensorflow version.
-It is always better to use the latest Tensorflow version with the latest Object Detection repository.**
+It is always better to use the latest Tensorflow version with the latest Object Detection repository.
+If you encounter any errors while using the latest versions of libraries and APIs it may be necessary to use the exact same [object detection repository](https://github.com/tensorflow/models/tree/079d67d9a0b3407e8d074a200780f3835413ef99) and Tensorflow v1.5.
+As our pc did not support the AVX instructions released in 2011(AVX instructions were introduced after tensorflow v1.6), we opted to use Tensorflow v1.5 instead of building tensorflow from source or changing the cpu flags. **

 | Object Detection Repository | Tensorflow Version |
 | --------------------------- | ------------------ |